 21 km away from Ronda we can find this impressive Roman site, known to be one of Andalusia’s most important sites.
 Among the remains of this ancient city, the theatre built in 1st century B.C. stands out, but the remains of its hot springs and several Roman houses are also visible.
 Unfortunately it does not have a conditioned structure for tourists, but it is definitely worth visiting.

-More well-known than the previous site and in line with the wonderful beach of Bologna, we have this spectacular archaeological complex.
+Baelo Claudia is, without a doubt, one of the best known Roman sites in Andalusia.
+In line with the wonderful beach of Bologna, we have this spectacular archaeological complex.
 There are still several elements that are very representative of the urbanism of the period like the square, the theatre and the necropolis.
-It is interesting to visit the museum which, created in 2007, offers ample information about the old city.
+It is interesting to visit the museum which, from 2007, offers a lot of information about the old city.

 Roman Baths of the Hedionda in Casares (Málaga)

 The healthy properties of these waters were used by the Romans, and we are not surprised, since they are rich in iron and sulfur.
 The original building of these baths began with the Romans, but later it was the Arabs who touched-up and maintained the structure.
-Thanks to their preservation, the buildings still exist today.
+Thanks to this, it has been possible to preserve them until present time.
 They say even Julius Caesar bathed in these waters, which you too can do since the Roman baths are currently considered a cultural attraction and remains open to the public.

 What to say about this impressive site?
-We have dedicated a whole page that you read about in Spanish here .
-It is located in Santiponce, very close to Sevilla, and it is still in the process of being researched and dug out.
+It was the first Roman city built outside the Italian borders and it’s located in Santiponce; very close to Seville.
+It is still in the process of excavation and research.
+Its mosaics, urban fabric, public buildings and everyday objects cannot go unnoticed.
 It should be noted that important theatrical events are still taking place here.

 The Roman Theatre of Málaga